-Imagine yourself in the Stellenbosch of 200 or 100 years ago… Thanks to artists we have a good idea of what Stellenbosch looked like before photography was common – its architecture, its social life and the development of its infrastructure.
+Imagine yourself in the Stellenbosch of 200 or 100 years ago… Thanks to artists we have a good idea of what Stellenbosch looked like before photography was common.
+Here are some fascinating art pieces revealing the town historic architecture, social life and the development of its infrastructure.

-These images are taken from books, but most of the original paintings are in the Cape archive.
+I took these images from books, but most of the original paintings are in the Cape archive.
 As an artist myself I would love to see them in real life.
 For now, here is a small selection of art from Stellenbosch’s art treasury:

 The Kruithuis seen from Mark Street.
 1867.
 Watercolour by Thomas W. Bowler (original in colour).

-The ‘wasbalie‘ (washing basin) bottom left might suggest that some washing was done here.
+Thomas Bowler was one of the most famous early artists in South Africa.
+The ‘wasbalie‘ (washing basin) bottom left might suggests some washing was done here.

 Depiction of Stellenbosch, 1776.
 Watercolour by Johannes Schumacher.

 Part of a drawing of Stellenbosch by E. V. Stade, 15 Feb 1710 (drawn just a few months before the devastating fire).